andreassommer/ifdiff/toolbox/examples/daeExample/daeExample_README.md

 ## Solution with IFDIFF

-Numerically, an index 1 DAE system is not solved by converting it to an ODE system.
+In practice, DAE systems are not solved by converting them to an ODE systems.
 Instead, MATLAB offers the solver `ode15s` for solving DAEs which we will use IFDIFF with.

 ### Step 1: Right Hand Side
 We code the Right Hand Side (RHS) as follows.